hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed activation of Pro and Lite integrations when both are needed.
 * Fixed Fluent Conversational Form with embedded hCaptcha.
 * Fixed edge case bugs with saving settings on a single site, multi-site.
-* Fixed network-wide setting functionality.
+* Fixed network-wide setting functionality with per-site and network plugin activation.
+* Improved redirect when turning off the network-wide setting.

 = 4.15.0 =
 * Added hCaptcha error messages to CoBlocks.